ankane/ahoy_email/README.md

 Ahoy tracks which user a message is sent to.
 This allows you to have a full history of messages for each user.

-By default, Ahoy tries `User.where(email: message.to).first` to find the user.
+By default, Ahoy tries `User.where(email: message.to.first).first` to find the user.

 To specify the user, use: